Choose Your Teachers Well!

 I choose to listen to what is within

-mirroring what is above and what is below
+mirroring what is above and what is below,

-the two as one converging—
+the two as One converging, here.
+Inside.

 “I think I’m finally ready for a teacher,” I heard a friend say the other day.
 And living in Santa Fe, NM, it is not uncommon for one here to hear advice or declarations prefaced by, “My teacher….”